cuonggt/rubick/readme.md

 To connect to your MySQL or Postgres database from your host machine's database client, you should connect to `127.0.0.1` and port `33060` (MySQL) or `54320` (Postgres).
 The username and password for both databases is `rubick` / `secret`.

-> {note} You should only use these non-standard ports when connecting to the databases from your host machine.
+> You should only use these non-standard ports when connecting to the databases from your host machine.
 You will use the default 3306 and 5432 ports in your Rails database configuration file since Rails is running _within_ the virtual machine.

 <a name="adding-additional-sites"></a>
 ### Adding Additional Sites